FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ## Request operational mode

-This command has been merged with request configuration mode and is now only available in configuration mode.
+This command has been merged with request configuration mode and is now available only in configuration mode.

 Request mode allows users to:

 * Invoke selected UniConfig requests that read or alter UniConfig settings.
-* Invoke RPCs or actions that are provided by network devices or other southbound mount-points.
+* Invoke RPCs or actions provided by network devices or other southbound mountpoints.

 Input parameters and values can be filled in interactively or via a provided JSON snippet.
 The transaction is passed from configuration mode.

-* Example - Invoke RPC `execute-and-read` with typed input parameters:
+**Example** - Invoke **RPC execute-and-read** with typed input parameters:

 ```shell Display available RPCs provided by device 'iosxr'
 request>cli iosxr